arongas/spring-boot-lectures/Lecture 7 - Unit Testing/Lecture 7 - Unit Testing.md

 ## Importance of unit testing

 - Unit testing it self is a huge topic of equal importance of functional and non functional project features.
-- No one can persuade a person against unit testing and actually every team needs to find it way on how to increase code quality
+- No one can persuade a person to adapt unit testing creation and also every team needs to find it way on how to increase code quality

 ## Arguments against unit testing